taurusilver7/insight/README.md

 Since the data fields keeps repeating in routes, controllers & entities for the tables, create constant variables t keep the changes to a singularity.
 Modify the routes, controller & entities with constant variables.

+Create a authorController class to create author-based methods to execute the author-related function in the routes.

 ## Running via Docker

 To run Insight via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`